-Add an Additional SAS Application Server
+Overview of Adding an Additional SAS Application Server

 When you deploy SAS, the SAS Deployment Wizard creates an initial SAS Application Server using the inputs that you supply.
 Later, you can re-run the SAS Deployment Wizard to create additional application servers on new machines.
-For more information, see "Adding SAS Products" in SAS Intelligence Platform: Installation and Configuration Guide.
+For more information, see Appendix 3, "Adding SAS Products," in SAS Intelligence Platform: Installation and Configuration Guide.

-Follow these guidelines when running the SAS Deployment Wizard to add a new SAS application server:
+Follow these guidelines when running the SAS Deployment Wizard to add a new SAS Application Server:

-□ The machine on which you want to add the new logical server should have a network connection to your site's SAS Software Depot.
-If it does not, then you must find a way to get the depot to the machine on which you want to create the new SAS application server.

-For more information, see "Overview: SAS Software Depots" in SAS Intelligence Platform: Installation and Configuration Guide.

-\Box Use your deployment plan that contains the SAS application server.

-Note: There are standard deployment plans that contain a SAS application server machine.
-For more information, see "About Deployment Plans" in SAS Intelligence Platform: Installation and Configuration Guide. \triangle already contains an object spawner, then the wizard will update the pre-existing spawner definition for you to include the new servers that you want your spawner to manage.
+- The machine on which you want to add the new logical server should have a network connection to your site's SAS Software Depot.
+If it does not, then you must find a way to get the depot to the machine on which you want to create the new SAS Application Server. - For more information, see "Overview of SAS Software Depots" in Chapter 3 of SAS Intelligence Platform: Installation and Configuration Guide. - Use your deployment plan that contains the SAS Application Server. - Note: There are standard deployment plans that contain a SAS Application Server machine.
+For more information, see "About Deployment Plans" in Chapter 5 of SAS Intelligence Platform: Installation and Configuration Guide.

-□ If you are adding logical servers that require an object spawner (one of the workspace servers and the stored process server), then when you deploy your SAS application server, the wizard will also deploy an object spawner to start the servers.
-If the machine on which you are adding the SAS application server

-- \Box Specify a new server context (for example, SASApp2). - □ Obtain the SAS Metadata Server connection information for the metadata server that you are currently using.
-The wizard will prompt you for this information. - $\hfill\square$ Specify the correct machine name on which you are adding the SAS application server.
+- If you are adding logical servers that require an object spawner (one of the workspace servers and the stored process server), then when you deploy your SAS Application Server, the wizard also deploys an object spawner to start the servers.
+If the machine on which you are adding the SAS Application Server already contains an object spawner, then the wizard updates the pre-existing spawner definition for you to include the new servers that you want your spawner to manage. - Specify a new server context (for example, SASApp2). - Obtain the SAS Metadata Server connection information for the metadata server that you are currently using.
+The wizard prompts you for this information. - Specify the correct machine name on which you are adding the SAS Application Server. - After the server is registered in metadata and running, make sure that Job Execution Service is configured to use the newly registered server.
+For more information, see "Job Execution Services" in Chapter 4 of SAS Intelligence Platform: Middle-Tier Administration Guide.